aurigandrea/nudigitalheritage/src/blog/2023 - 04 - 22 - making-the-invisible-visible-again-unforgotten-lives-exhibition-at-lma.md

 ---
 title: " Making the invisible visible again - Unforgotten Lives exhibition at LMA"
-description: "The Unforgotten Lives exhibition, a collaboration between the London Metropolitan Archives (LMA), Mapping Black London (MBL), and Northeastern University London, has launched!
+description: The Unforgotten Lives exhibition, a collaboration between the London Metropolitan Archives (LMA), Mapping Black London (MBL), and Northeastern University London, has launched!
 The exhibition displays the Switching the Lens dataset, a collection of parish records mentioning non-white people in London.
-I helped design digital components to engage a sense of ‘deep place’, where visitors are encouraged to consider the long-range presence of non-white Londoners by making connections between past and present."
+I helped design digital components to engage a sense of ‘deep place’, where visitors are encouraged to consider the long-range presence of non-white Londoners by making connections between past and present.
 author: Andrea Kocsis
 date: 2023-04-22T10:48:08.883Z
 tags:
   - post
-  - news3
+  - featured
 image: /assets/blog/lma1.jpeg
 imageAlt: Pose with your interactive screen
 ---